dhananjaygosavi/open-source-learning/README.md

 # open-source-learning
+This repository is created to learn GitHub and open source fundamentals

+## Goals
+Learn Git and GitHub basics
-Learning GitHub and open source basics for GSOC and internships
+Practice open source workflows prepare for GSOC amd internship

+## Status
+Currently learning and exploring open source projects.